ashtondavi/ashtondavi.github.io/index.md

 ## MazingPaints

 This is the website for an experimental project attempting to blend digital painting with "real-life" brush on canvas painting. to do this photos are used as the subject of the paintings and computer controlled brushes paint the final canvases using different digital methods.

-The video below shows one example of digital, which can be used to generate a digital painting or to control the computer controlled brushes.
-In this example, Multiple brush sizes and strokes and are used to generate a digital image that looks similar to a painting.
-This project takes this a method a step further by trying to produce real-life productions of this painting.
+The video below shows one example of digital painting.
+Multiple brush strokes and sizes are used to generate a digital image which looks similar to a painting.
+This project takes this a step further and produces a real-life production of the digital painting.

 <div class="container">